Marcelo (footballer, born 1988): Personal life

 In 2008, Marcelo married his longtime girlfriend Clarice Alves.
-On 24 September 2009, they had their first child, a son named Enzo Alves Vieira.
+On 24 September 2009, they had their first child, a son named Enzo Alves.
 Their second son, Liam, was born on 1 September 2015.

 Marcelo has many tattoos, including his shirt number and his day of birth (12) tattooed, which are both on his left arm.

 He mentioned his grandfather, Pedro Vieira, as the inspiration for his football career; his grandfather supported him financially so that he could start his career in Brazil.
 His grandfather died in July 2014, during the World Cup; Marcelo wanted to withdraw from the tournament to attend his funeral but stayed with the Brazil team to honor his grandfather's wishes.

-On 26 July 2011, Marcelo attained Spanish nationality, which allows him to be registered as a normal player rather than as a non-EU player, of which there is a strict quota allowed.
+On 26 July 2011, Marcelo attained Spanish nationality, which allows him to be registered as an EU player rather than as a non-EU player, of which there is a strict quota allowed.